benb116/MusiNotify/Readme.md

 * Optionally display the artist and/or album
 * Change the number of notifications visible in the sidebar (the default is three)
 * Optionally clear notifications from the sidebar when iTunes or Spotify is quit.
-* Will not display a notification for audio ads in Spotify
+* Will not display notifications for audio ads in Spotify

 <br>